django/channels/docs/community.rst

   authentication.
 * types-channels_, type stubs for Channels from the `Python typeshed project`_.
   These stubs provide type checking support for mypy, PyCharm, and other type checkers.
+* django-channels-more-than-present_,  is a Django app which adds "rooms" and presence notification capability.

 If you'd like to add your project, please submit a PR with a link and brief description.